This post may contain affiliate links. Please read my disclosure policy for more details.

 - Ricotta: whole-milk ricotta is best.
 I used 1 cup/250 grams of ricotta (they don’t sell 15oz container here in the UK).
 But if you buy a large container of ricotta, have a look at this collection of ricotta recipes or check below how to use up your leftovers!

 - Vanilla extract & Lemon zest: I love using both, but feel free to use only lemon or only vanilla if it’s all you have at hand.

 - Sugar: the recipe calls for only 1/2 cup, as most of my cake recipes.
 It’s just a fraction of the amount of sugar used in regular cakes, but you can really save yourself that extra cup of sugar with these lovely, delicious ingredients.

 How to use leftover ricotta?

 Nothing goes to waste and you won’t have leftover ricotta sitting in the fridge.
-Have a look at these terrific recipes, they’re perfect to use the versatile, creamy ricotta:
+These terrific recipes below are perfect to use up the versatile, creamy ricotta:

 More delicious easy cakes?

 If you love super easy cakes, not overly sweet and packed with fruit, vegetables or chocolate, you’ve come to right place: